 Practice Launching and Docking

-Practice launching and docking safely and efficiently, so when you are out on the water, you have the least exposure to the water as possible.
+Practice launching and docking safely and efficiently so that when you are out on the water, you have the least exposure to the water as possible.

 Getting water on your clothes will lower your body temperature.
 At the very worst, it will cause hyperthermia, and at the very least, it will make for a cold, miserable fishing trip.